Keep These 10 Change Management Principles Top Of Mind

 Maybe the key change requires them to use a different system or document their work in alternative ways.
 Perhaps they need to respond to customers differently.

-Regardless of what needs to change, never forget that employees need to know why they’re making the change happen, what it means to them, how they need to change their behavior, and how it will help the company.
+Regardless of what needs to change, never forget that employees need to know why they’re making the change happen, what it means to them, how they need to change their behaviour, and how it will help the company.
 The most successful change initiatives happen when employees don’t just understand the need to change, they actively support them.

 9. Use The Power Of Internal Influencers And Cheerleaders